tlhutch/test-playbooks/tests/README.md

 1. Delete credentials, but they remain attached to jobs ... and available for use
 2. Credentials filtering and __in (comma or list)?
    - Searching for names with a ',' in them
+3. The API doesn't always handle converting null values into empty string ''
+   - Example, creating a project with scm_type=null ... should produce a project with scm_type=''